steveLeVesconte/dotnet48-to-dotnet9-mvc/docs/phases/phase-01/Smoke-Test-Procedure.md

 **Why track these**: Phase 4 tests must verify these behaviors persist post-migration.

 ------

+### Documentation Scope: What to Include vs Skip

+**Document these (they affect functionality or could cause regressions)**:

+✅ Console errors/warnings (all of them - part of baseline) ✅ Missing functionality (no pagination, no password reset, etc.)
+✅ Non-standard implementations that work (anchor styled as button) ✅ Layout quirks with technical causes (footer width, clickable areas) ✅ Validation behavior (client-side vs server-side patterns) ✅ Authentication/authorization behavior
+✅ Data display patterns (placeholder images, missing fields)

+**Skip these (CSS polish and minor visual inconsistencies)**:

+❌ Hover color inconsistencies (unless it affects accessibility) ❌ Font size variations
+❌ Minor spacing/alignment issues
+❌ Missing currency symbols (unless it causes confusion) ❌ Cosmetic styling differences between similar elements

+**Decision principle**: Document if it could break differently during migration or if a hiring manager would notice the quirk.
+Skip if it's pure CSS polish.

+**Why this matters**: Over-documenting trivial UI details looks like nitpicking to hiring managers.
+Under-documenting functional quirks risks missing regressions.
+This balance reflects professional judgment.

+**Example - Document**:
+- "Add to cart button is `<a>` inside `<p class="button">` - hover target is text only, not entire gray box.
+Non-standard but functional."

+**Example - Skip**:
+- "Featured album links don't change color on hover like menu items do"

+---

 #### 📝 Known Limitation (Document and Preserve)